-THE SABOTAGE OF THE CIVIL RIGHTS STRUGGLE
+POLICE AGAINST THE MOVEMENT: THE SABOTAGE OF THE CIVIL RIGHTS STRUGGLE AND THE ACTIVISTS WHO FOUGHT BACK

 A bold retelling of the 1960s civil rights struggle through its work against police violence—and a pre-history of both the Black Lives Matter and Blue Lives Matter movements that emerged half a century later.

-The civil rights struggle against police violence is largely overlooked today, the victim of a willful campaign by local law enforcement to erase their record of repression against the movement.
-By returning activism against police abuses to the center of the civil rights story, Police Against the Movement undoes decades of historical erasure surrounding the struggle against state violence that continues to this day.
+Local law enforcement have done their best to erase the memory of this repression.
+Police Against the Movement returns activism against police abuses to the center of the civil rights story, confronting a campaign to conceal the struggle against state violence that continues to this day.

 Police Against the Movement will be published by Princeton University Press in October 2025.